Discovery

 To manually align Dynamic Applications:

-1. From the Device Manager page (Devices > Device Manager), find the Cisco Unified CM cluster and click its wrench icon ().
+1. From the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface), find the Cisco Unified CM cluster and click its wrench icon ().

 2. From the Device Properties page for the Cisco Unified CM cluster, click the Collections tab.